open-synergy/opnsynid-purchase-workflow/purchase_order_product_policy/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Purchase Order Type Product Policy*
+5. Search For *Purchase Order Product Policy*
 6. Install the module

 Configuration